Explore & Apply

 Do I need straight As?

 The Mandela Rhodes Scholarship is competitive.
 It is for young leaders who have a combination of intellect and character.
-You must be academically strong: your marks should be above 70%.
+You must be academically strong: your marks should be above 70% or an upper second.
 You must also have demonstrated leadership on your campus or in your community.
 See the selection criteria and the scholar testimonials.

 Is there an age limit?